hima12-awny/Find-Face-Module/README.md

 # Find-Face-Module
-<b> Computer vision project</b> that enables your camera put a rectangle on anybody's face stand front of the camera <br>
+**Computer vision project** that enables when you run it and put someone's face in front of the camera: <br>
+* Draw a rectangle on anybody's face.
+* Draw Face Mesh.
+* Can access  Face's Landmark by its IDs.

-this module uses Mediapipe and OpenCV libraries
+This module uses libraries Mediapipe and OpenCV. so Library required:

-Library required:
 ```
 pip install opencv-python
 pip install mediapipe